 X-rays are more advanced and effective than ever before and can help shine a spotlight on your health.
 At Smart Clinic Urgent Care, the medical team offers quality digital X-ray technology in-office to quickly and conveniently get to the root cause of your symptoms or concerns at the West Covina and Santa Clarita, California, location.
 Digital X-rays are a quick and painless way to produce telling images of your internal bodily structures.
-Walk-ins are welcome, or you can call Smart Clinic Urgent Care or book online today.
+Walk-ins are welcome, or you can call Smart Clinic Urgent Care today.

 An X-ray is an effective, quick, and painless test that produces images of your internal bodily structures, particularly your bones.

 An X-ray machine works by producing a safe and controlled level of radiation that passes through your body and records an image onto a specialized plate.

 The X-ray beams get absorbed in different amounts depending on the density of the material they’re passing through.
 Metal and bone are dense materials that show up as white on X-rays.
 The air in your lungs appears as black, and muscle and fat show up as shades of gray.

 Smart Clinic Urgent Care provides state-of-the-art in-office digital X-rays, which use a lower amount of radiation, to gain a clearer picture of your health and assist in diagnosis and treatment.
 An X-ray image can reveal if cushioning cartilage has worn away, allowing bone to touch bone, and other problems, abnormalities, foreign objects, and signs of deterioration and damage.